marth141/marth141/README.md

 ### Hello there! 👋

-My name is Nathan Casados, I've been a practicing programming since 2015/01/22 and I am into using Elixir to build systems.

-I love using Ecto, Phoenix, and LiveView and have multiple projects using them because of how easy they are to use.
-It's great to have the storage of Ecto and full web tooling with Phoenix.
-I'm a huge fan of how everything is a process, decoupled from other processes, all supervisored.
-With the OTP tools in Elixir passing units of information from one process to another to be worked is very easy.

-My programming journey began with system automation scripting such as with BATCH and Bash--GUI Automation scripting such as with AutoHotKey--and general purpose languages such as JavaScript, C#, and Java.
-Each one was a tool for figuring out some kind of automation to make my life and the lives of my coworkers easier.
-From renaming files, to manipulating webpages, to building applications.

-Work and making it easier was always a big driving factor for me to learn any of this.
-Soon this evolved from solving simple repeatative work problems to trying to think about how to build a system that suits a business.
+As a professional software developer with extensive experience in Elixir, I specialize in building robust and efficient systems utilizing the Ecto, Phoenix, and LiveView frameworks.
+With a background in system automation scripting and general-purpose programming languages, I have a strong understanding of how to design and implement solutions that effectively meet the needs of businesses.

-Today, I work at a small solar company providing IT services for them.
-Some of their system I have built in Elixir and it has been a critical piece for the company's growth.
-In the future, I hope to be able to provide more services to companies using Elixir!
+Currently, I am working at a small solar company providing IT services where I have used Elixir to build critical systems that have contributed to the company's growth.
+My goal is to continue to provide value to companies through my expertise in Elixir and my passion for making work easier through automation and system design.

-Thanks for visiting my profile!
+Check out my Github to see some of my work and contributions.
+Thank you for visiting my profile!

 ### Connect with me
 <a id="twitter_link" href="https://www.twitter.com/cmdr_kero"><img id="twitter_logo" src="https://user-images.githubusercontent.com/10647920/209744263-95eb1b66-69c9-44de-b922-c0c5f0617746.png" width="30"></a> <a id="discord_link" href="https://discord.com/users/289628130128429057"><img id="discord_logo" src="https://user-images.githubusercontent.com/10647920/209744886-57ba4577-434c-4e0e-bf6e-a1b5d29273a4.png" width="30"></a>